appbaseio/reactivesearch/content/docs/data/Browser.md

 keywords:
     - dataschema
     - appbase
-    - databroswer
+    - databrowser
     - elasticsearch
 sidebar: 'docs'
 ---

 Data Browser is a WYSIWYG GUI for adding, modifying and viewing your appbase.io app's data.

-Data is stored as JSON documents in a **type**.
-You can read more about the data schema [here](/concepts/datamodel.html#appbase-data-schema).
+Data is stored as JSON documents.
+You can read more about the data schema [here](/docs/data/Model).

 ## Installation